lsgs/custom-template-engine/README.md

 ## File Upload Fields

-File upload fields on data entry forms (not survey forms) with the action tag `@CUSTOM-TEMPLATE-UPLOAD` will give an option for either selecting a file for upload (as normal) or selecting one of the project's templates from a dropdown list.
-If the user selscts a template, it will be filled from the current record's data and automatically saved to the field.
+File upload fields with the action tag `@CUSTOM-TEMPLATE-UPLOAD` will give an option for either selecting a file for upload (as normal) or selecting one of the project's templates from a dropdown list.
+If the user selects a template, it will be filled from the current record's data and automatically saved to the field.

+Note that template filling is performed using the user's data export permissions.
+When performed in survey mode the "Remove Tagged Identifiers" permission is utilised to avoid exposing PII in the unauthenticated survey context.

 ##  Web Application Load Balancing